CppMicroServices/CppMicroServices/framework/doc/resources.rst

 -  Resources have a size limitation of 2GB, due to the used ZIP format.
 -  Resource entries are stored with case-insensitive names.
-On case-sensitive file systemes, adding resources with the same name but different capitalization will lead to an error.
+On case-sensitive file systems, adding resources with the same name but different capitalization will lead to an error.
 -  Looking up resources by name at runtime *is* case sensitive.
 -  The CppMicroServices library will search for a valid zip file inside